Skip to Main Content

 In addition to supporting the development of successful academic writing skills, Sound Writing also includes sections on research methods, writing in the disciplines, and more.

-The preliminary edition of Sound Writing provides help with three citation styles: MLA, APA, and Chicago (notes & bibliography).
+Sound Writing provides help with three citation styles: MLA, APA, and Chicago (notes & bibliography).

-Current Edition: August 2017
+Current Edition: 2020

 Academic writers in English Studies tend to follow the MLA citation style.
 See the Collins Library quick MLA citation guide for commonly used types of sources, or consult the full book.

-The new edition of the MLA Handbook provides a "universal set of guidelines" for citing sources across all format types.
+The newest edition of the MLA Handbook provides a "universal set of guidelines" for citing sources across all format types.
 In the new model, the writer creates an entry by consulting the MLA’s list of core elements—facts common to most works—which are assembled in a specific order.
 The MLA core elements appear below: